iitsalex/monkey-type/README.md

+# contributions
+Hello!
+This is my branch for monkey-type where I would like to try and help development.
+Listed below are some things I worked on.
+- option to hide timer bar when doing a timed test

 # about
 Monkey-type is a minimalistic typing test, featuring many test modes, an account system to save your typing speed history and user configurable features like themes, a smooth caret and more.